Manta-Epitech-Academy/p5js_dj/appendix/javascript_basics.md

 // 8.
 Functions

 // Functions are reusable blocks of code.
-// They perform a task when called (invoked).
+// They run when you call them.

 // Define a function:
 function greet() {
     console.log("Hello!");
 }

-// Call (invoke) the function: greet();                // Executes the function, prints "Hello!"
+// Call the function:
+greet();                // Runs the function, prints "Hello!"

-// Functions can take parameters (inputs): function add(a, b) {
+// Functions can take values (called parameters): function add(a, b) {
     return a + b;       // return gives back a value
 }

-// Call function with arguments (actual values): add(2, 3);              // = 5
+// Call function with values:
+add(2, 3);              // = 5
 let sum = add(10, 5);   // sum is now 15